GoShikhar/UnityNativeEdit/README.md

 ### Usage
 1. Simply copy the files in `release/NativeEditPlugin` into your existing unity project asset folder.
+OR
+Install in Unity via UPM using the git url https://github.com/GoShikhar/UnityNativeEdit.git

 2. Attach ```NativeEditBox``` script to your UnityUI ```InputField```object.

 3. Build and run on your android or ios device!

 4. The Return key is binded to the TextMeshPro's invokable function.
 So, just add a callback (optional) to your textmeshpro input field and the native edit box will fill the TextmeshPro input field with the current text.

 ### Building the Android plugin
 If you want to tinker with the project yourself you need to build the Android project again in AndroidStudio (for iOS you can just modify the Objective-C code and it will get built at the same time as the Unity project).